 is like listening while speaking.

-Observing is like listening with your eyes, but you have to be silent (stop working) for a moment, and look, the longer the better.
+Observing is like listening with your eyes, but you have to be silent for a moment (i.e. stop working), and look, the longer the better.

 The problems creep in when your artwork consumes most of your attention.

-The moment your gaze leaves your subject and lands on your art, you're painting from memory.
-If the memory is a second or two old, that's fine, but if it's a minute or more then all you're doing is making stuff up.
+The moment your eyes move away from your subject and onto your art, you’re basically painting from memory.
+If the memory is a second or two old, no big deal, but if it’s a minute or more then you’re basically making stuff up.

 Nothing, but it’s bland.